appsquickly/typhoon-example/README.md

     <component class="PFWeatherReportDaoFileSystemImpl" key="weatherReportDao">
         <description>
-            This class is responsible for caching retrieved reports to the device for later usage.
+            This class is responsible for caching retrieved reports to the device for later off-line usage.
         </description>
     </component>